 As a Licensed Marriage and Family Therapist, I have a passion for helping people with their relationships, however, sometimes the focus needs to be on the relationship you have with yourself.
 The major thing you need during this time is something you may have lost during the split, and that’s support.
 I can provide that extra support AND I can help you find YOU again.
 Together, we can begin to re-discover your own goals, create new ones, explore YOUR needs, wants, and begin taking the steps (no matter how small or slow) to a happier, healthier you.

-Break-Up Recovery Therapy can help you learn more about healthy relationships, what really makes a relationship work, gain insight on your own relationship patterns, and begin to prepare to create new, positive relationship patterns when you’re ready.
+Break-Up Recovery Therapy can help you learn more about healthy relationships, what really makes a relationship work, barriers that may have been preventing long lasting relationships such as anxiety, attachment struggles, or even commitment phobia.
+Therapy can help you gain insight on your own relationship patterns, and begin to prepare to create new, positive relationship patterns when you’re ready.

 By allowing yourself to open up about the split, you allow yourself to open up to new, positive opportunities and begin to heal and grow.